fajrulaulia/app-notes-backend/README.md

 # app-notes-backend
-app-notes-backend is a backend module wrriten by Javascrip,easy and integrated with contaner as service.
+keumah-backend is a backend module wrriten by Javascrip, easy and integrated with contaner as service.

 ## System requirements
   - `bash`